-Within the yoga world it can be easy to get caught up in advancing with Asana (yoga poses), deepening ones ability to meditate, and detaching from the exterior world.
-Ultimately all of these activities are moot without compassion.
-As if a person is not guided by an open and compassionate heart it doesn’t matter how bendy they are, or how intense their meditations are.
+Within the world of self-development and yoga, it can be easy to get caught up in learning more complex yoga poses, deepening ones ability to meditate, and/or detaching from the exterior world of the senses.
+Ultimately all of these activities are pointless without compassion!
+If a person is not guided by an open and compassionate heart it doesn’t matter how bendy they are, or how intense their meditations are.

 Compassion is true power as it is guided by love.

 All other forms of power are transient and dependant upon conditions such as wealth, physical beauty, or even fear.
-Using these avenues it is possible to get people to do what you want, (and thus create a temporary feeling of safety for yourself) but as soon as the money goes, or the looks fade or people finally become so tired of being frightened that they have nothing to lose - You will immediately lose them and the power that they gave you.
+Using these avenues it may be possible to get people to do what you want, (and thus create a temporary feeling of safety for yourself) but as soon as the money goes, or the looks fade or people finally become so tired of being frightened that they have nothing to lose — then you will immediately lose them and the power that they gave you.

-I hope you enjoy,
+I very much hope you enjoy,

 To support yoga with Sacha, access special content and monthly live sessions become a Patron at: www.Patreon.com/yogawithsacha

 Find out about music, retreats, one to one sessions and much more at: www.YogaWithSacha.com